 There are many life skills that your teen needs before heading off to college.
-Financial literacy is arguably the most important of all of those skills that we need to teach them.
+Hopefully you’ve already spoken to them about understanding your finances and affordable colleges, but something else you mustn’t forget is making sure they have a sense of their own financial situation.
+And considering most of them will be on their own and far away from home soon, financial literacy is arguably the most important of all of those skills that we need to teach them.

 A study done by EverFi found that, most of the incoming students surveyed struggled to answer basic financial literacy questions, and on average only answered two of six questions correctly.
 The study also found that 40 percent of four-year students and 45 percent of students attending a two-year program had taken a personal finance course.
 Only 62 percent of those surveyed reported that they stopped spending when resources were low and 25 percent made purchases to improve their mood.